Keynote Speaker 2020

-In 2008, Mr. Smith left law enforcement to pursue a career in public education.
-He taught high school History and U.S. Government classes in Kansas.
-In 2010, Greg ran for public office and was elected to the Kansas House of Representatives where he served on various committees, including the House Committee on Corrections & Juvenile Justice and the House Judiciary Committee.
+In 2008, Smith left law enforcement to pursue a career in public education.
+He taught high school history and U.S. government classes in Kansas.
+In 2010, Smith ran for public office and was elected to the Kansas House of Representatives where he served on various committees, including the House Committee on Corrections & Juvenile Justice and the House Judiciary Committee.
 He championed issues such as the “Penn State” law, compliance with the Adam Walsh Act, and Caylee’s Law – all of which successfully passed in Kansas.
 In 2012, Greg was elected to the Kansas Senate, serving as the vice chairman of the Senate Committee on Judiciary and the chairman of the Senate Committee on Corrections & Juvenile Justice.
-In the Senate he was the sole sponsor of legislation that improved the reporting and investigation of missing persons.
-He also worked to successfully strengthen the penalties for the crime of murder as well as several crime victim centered reforms.
+In the Senate, he was the sole sponsor of legislation that improved the reporting and investigation of missing persons.
+He also worked to successfully strengthen the penalties for the crime of murder as well as several crime-victim-centered reforms.

 The work of the Foundation has led to awareness of the Kelsey Smith Act throughout the United States.
-This life saving legislation, now law in 23 states, allows immediate access to cell phone location data to law enforcement for persons that are missing and deemed in peril of bodily harm or death.
+This life-saving legislation, now law in 23 states, allows immediate access to cell phone location data by law enforcement for persons who are missing and deemed in peril of bodily harm or death.
 Work is underway to pass the measure at the federal level.
-KSF also provides seminars on various safety topics to youth and young adults across the United States as well as training about Kelsey’s Case and the impact it has on law enforcement operations.
+KSF also provides seminars on various safety topics to youth and young adults across the United States as well as training about Kelsey’s case and the impact it has on law enforcement operations.

 Emily Vacher joined Facebook in 2011 and is currently a Director with Facebook’s Trust & Safety team.
-Emily is responsible for law enforcement outreach, global safety initiatives, safety education, and security policy matters.
+Vacher is responsible for law enforcement outreach, global safety initiatives, safety education, and security policy matters.
 She is currently focusing on Facebook’s AMBER Alert program and child safety issues.
-Emily works extensively with the National Center for Missing & Exploited Children (NCMEC) where she serves as a member of NCMEC’s executive board and the law enforcement/operations committee, and also serves as a member of NCMEC’s Team ADAM/Project Alert.
-Emily works closely with the International Center for Missing & Exploited Children (ICMEC) on global missing children’s issues and alert system development and training.
-Before she joined Facebook, Emily was a Special Agent with the Federal Bureau of Investigation (FBI) for more than a decade, specializing in crimes against children matters.
-Emily holds a BS from Cornell University, an MS and MPA from Syracuse University/Maxwell School of Citizenship & Public Affairs and a J.D. from Syracuse University College of Law.
+Vacher works extensively with the National Center for Missing & Exploited Children (NCMEC), where she serves as a member of NCMEC’s executive board and the law enforcement/operations committee and also serves as a member of NCMEC’s Team ADAM/Project Alert.
+Vacher works closely with the International Center for Missing & Exploited Children (ICMEC) on global missing children’s issues and alert system development and training.
+Before she joined Facebook, Vacher was a Special Agent with the Federal Bureau of Investigation (FBI) for more than a decade, specializing in crimes against children matters.
+Vacher holds a BS from Cornell University, MS and MPA from Syracuse University/Maxwell School of Citizenship & Public Affairs, and JD from Syracuse University College of Law.